1. What's the

 UtilitySearch facilitates (Gas) Distribution

-searches for cadent Gas Ltd. areas, Gas and Electricity
+searches for cadent Gas Ltd. areas and also Gas and

-Grid Electricity areas.
-For a visual map of areas
+Transmission areas.
+For a visual map of areas covered,

 here.